“All delay is irksome, but it teaches us wisdom.” Publilius Syrus

 Today’s inspiration is all about understanding importance of waiting.
 We will take a look at the following:

 - What does it mean to wait?

 - What would cause you to wait?

-- What wisdom can you learn through waiting?
+- What are five wisdom keys you can learn through waiting?

 Now that we have the questions, let’s find the answers!